mostsignificant/mostsignificant.github.io/_posts/2024-12-15-build-learn-monetize-5-python-projects-and-microsaas-ideas-for-2025.markdown

 The response from the service should include any error handling when the parsing fails.
 If everything works, the raw, parsed data is returned.

 Any schedules and configurations for parsing should be stored in a database.
-The actual parsed data should not go into the database to prevent overflow.
+The actual parsed data should not flow into the database to prevent overflow.

 For a frontend it makes sense to use a web framework like `Django` and scheduling can be done via the `schedule` package.
 Make sure to store the schedules in the database to persist the configuration over restarts.